fxamacker/fxamacker/README.md

 Atree segments, encodes, and stores data into chunks of relatively small size.
 This enables blockchains to only hash and transmit modified chunks (aka payloads) instead of the entire array, map, or large element.

-Among other aspects, I designed and implemented a novel hash collision handling method.
+Among other aspects, I invented, designed, and implemented a novel hash collision handling method.
 It is different from published methods such as [Cuckoo Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [Double Hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), [2-Choice Hashing](https://en.wikipedia.org/wiki/2-choice_hashing), etc.

 The novel hash collision handling method balances speed, security, storage size, etc.  It uses a seeded 64-bit fast hash and if there is collision on the fast hash, it uses a cryptographic digest in 64-bit segments to save space.
 The combined digest size can be up to 576 bits (when configured to segment entire 512-bit digest).